openvstorage/ovs-documentation/Troubleshooting/Arakoon/README.md

 #### Corrupt Database
 If a database is corrupt, one can delete the .db and .db.wal files from the nodes home directory.
 Afterwards, the node must be restarted.
 It will fill the database from the TLogs, and resume its normal tasks.

-If the database is corrupt, the arakoon node refuses to start.
+If the database is corrupt, the Arakoon node refuses to start.
 In the log file you see the following log message:
 ```
 Dec 29 08:09:04: fatal: going down: Failure("invalid meta data")
 ```